The general thrust of the activities that comprise the university's Title III, SAFRA and Master's Grant Project is provided below.

-Fayetteville State University Business and Finance is requesting continued funding of activities from Title III in 2012-2013.
-The projects involve collaboration with UNC General Administration to update the campus purchasing and grants systems, and enhancing many of the facilities to provide a safer and more attractive campus for faculty, staff, and especially students.
-All activities seek to improve the campus image and identity and enhance the administrative and professional operating environment for faculty and staff supporting the FSU Strategic Plan initiatives.
-These activities were originally funded with carry-over Title III funds in the 2010-2011 fiscal year.
-Sustainability is now at the forefront of all FSU design and construction projects and will be included in all of the activities mentioned above.
-However, two major components of sustainability are energy management and storm water management.
-Moving forward, FSU will direct much of its effort into managing energy consumption and storm water.
-To enhance these efforts, FSU will need staff that is specifically trained and a GIS database to track all future projects.
+Fayetteville State University's Business and Finance unit is requesting continued funding from Title III in 2013-2014.
+The projects involve collaboration with UNC General Administration to update the campus purchasing and grants systems and enhancing many of the Business offices functions to provide a more efficient and productive enterprise for faculty, staff, and especially students.
+We seek to improve the campus Business office services and enhance the administrative and professional operating environment for faculty and staff supporting the FSU Strategic Plan initiatives.

 Activity Director: Mr. Jeffery Womble